Mayville police conduct search for missing 55-year-old woman

 MAYVILLE — Mayville police, Fire, EMS and other local responders are conducting a search of the city Mayville for a missing woman Sunday, March 25.

 Police say the missing adult is 55-year-old Debra Lyon.
 Lyon may have walked away from the Crossroads Care Center on Clark Street overnight.
-Lyon is wearing a black jacket.
+Lyon is wearing a black jacket with fur collar and pajama pants.

 Authorities are asking residents in that area to check their yards.
 Volunteer assistance is not needed at this time.